Vertiv anticipates data centre 'fourth utility' criticality in 2021

 "The network densification necessary to fully realise the promise of 5G unavoidably adds to the increased energy demands – estimated to be 3.5x more than 4G.
 The coming year will see greater focus on managing that significant increase in energy consumption by exploring more efficient products and practices."

 Robert Linsdell, Managing Director Australia and New Zealand at Vertiv, says Australia and New Zealand are now at the forefront of 5G.

 "And driven by streaming and OTT content, we will continue to see data center limits tested, driving up heating and power loads," he says.

 "Mitigation strategies will be absolutely critical in maintaining 5G business viability, and the good news is we’re already seeing this across the board.
 In 2021, telcos will continue driving solutions which support this goal and maximise 5G-led revenue streams."

 Vertiv says 5G is one piece of a broader sustainability story.

-"As the proliferation of data centres continues and even accelerates, especially in the hyperscale space, those cloud and colocation providers are facing increased scrutiny for their energy and water usage.
+"As the proliferation of data centers continues and even accelerates, especially in the hyperscale space, those cloud and colocation providers are facing increased scrutiny for their energy and water usage.

-The company says the coming year will see a wave of innovation focused on energy efficiency across the data centre ecosystem.
+The company says the coming year will see a wave of innovation focused on energy efficiency across the data center ecosystem.

-"The benefits for data centre operators are clear, starting with cost reduction, compliance with existing and anticipated regulations, and the goodwill that comes with establishing a leadership position in the global sustainability movement.
-Look for important innovations across the data centre infrastructure space and especially in the area of thermal management."
+"The benefits for data center operators are clear, starting with cost reduction, compliance with existing and anticipated regulations, and the goodwill that comes with establishing a leadership position in the global sustainability movement.
+Look for important innovations across the data center infrastructure space and especially in the area of thermal management."